UffizziCloud/uffizzi-cluster-operator/README.md

 flux install --namespace=flux-system --components="source-controller,helm-controller" --toleration-keys="sandbox.gke.io/runtime"
 ```

+The NGINX Ingress controller also need to be installed in the said cluster with SSL Passthrough enabled (disabled by default) https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough.

 ## Development

 To install the CRD for UffizziCluster and run the operator locally, use the following command: